-In 2018, the New Zealand government committed to a 2-year programme led by the Department of Internal Affairs to develop options for a new approach to digital identity.
+In 2018, the New Zealand government committed to a 2-year programme led by the Department of Internal Affairs (DIA) to develop options for a new approach to digital identity.
 That transition programme investigated how government could set up the right rules and environment to take advantage of new technologies and meet the evolving needs and expectations of citizens.

-Throughout 2019 and 2020, the Digital Identity Programme Team undertook extensive research and engaged with key stakeholders and equivalent agencies in other jurisdictions.
+Throughout 2019 and 2020, the Digital Identity Programme team undertook extensive research and engaged with key stakeholders and equivalent agencies in other jurisdictions.

-Digital Identity Trust Framework
+Digital Identity Services Trust Framework

 In July 2020, Cabinet agreed to establish the Digital Identity Trust Framework in legislation to address the issues raised in the research phase.

 Track the proposed new law’s progress through the legislative stages via the New Zealand Parliament website:

 The digital identity environment has changed significantly over the years.
 Globally and in New Zealand digital identity services have emerged, offering new ways for people to access and share their information.
 The Trust Framework supports greater choice and innovation in the provision of trusted and secure digital identity services.

 Mutual recognition, and alignment with other government initiatives

 The Digital Identity Services Trust Framework will align with trust frameworks in Australia, Canada and the United Kingdom, and is the basis for delivering the NZ Prime Minister’s commitment to mutual recognition of digital identity services with Australia under the Single Economic Market agenda.

 Digital trade is a key consideration when negotiating trade agreements, and a trust framework that promotes privacy and security, and allows for easier electronic transactions internationally will reduce barriers, while allowing mutual agreements, for digital trade.